 If not treated, PID can cause scarring of the fallopian tubes and result in infertility, chronic pain, and/or pregnancy complications.

-Pelvic inflammatory disease (PID) may cause mild symptoms, or no symptoms at all.
+Pelvic inflammatory disease (PID) may cause mild to severe symptoms, or no symptoms at all.

 Symptoms of PID – if present – include:

 Your daughter’s doctor will take a medical history and perform a physical examination.
 Based on her symptoms, the doctor may also: